Moqume/Background-Manager-WP/readme.txt

 == Changelog ==

-= 1.1.13 =
+= 1.1.14 =
-* Fixed: Background would always show on search results regardless of user selection
+* Fixed: Background would always show on search results regardless of user selection.
+* Fixed: Background image would not be replaced in Normal mode, due to a priority flag.
-* Changed: Modified handler for browser-cached images, as problem still exists in FireFox
+* Changed: Modified handler for browser-cached images, as problem still exists in FireFox.
-* Changed: Removed background priority flag in Normal mode
+* Changed: Removed overlay in image set editor, replaced with simple loader to indicate an operation.

 = 1.1.11 (September 12, 2012) =
 * Fixed: Overlay z-index was shared with the background image, causing it not to appear.